 In June 2020, CENTIEL completed the installation of a new UPS to protect the power to a central London Venue.
 Located close to Covent Garden, the entertainment space is within an historical building used for dining, parties and drinks receptions, meetings and conferences for up to 1,000 delegates.
-The new UPS now supports the power for the entire building including lights, lifts, sound systems, a small gift shop, the internet, phone system and servers.
+The new UPS and plant room now support the power for the entire building including lights, lifts, sound systems, a small gift shop, the internet, phone system and servers.

 Louis McGarry, sales and marketing director, CENTIEL UK explains: “An outdated legacy UPS has now been replaced with CENTIEL’s fourth generation three phase modular UPS, CumulusPower which offers industry leading 99.9999999% (nine, nines) availability translating to just milliseconds of downtime per year.
 One of CENTIEL’s top cable entry frame fitted with 5x50kW modules (200 N+1), along with 80 batteries now provides a ten minute run time which then allows the switch over to a generator to ensure power is protected to the venue at all times.”

 “We worked with Seahorse Electrical and Maintenance Services Ltd on the project, with who we have a long-standing relationship with the team at Seahorse and have recently completed several large projects with them including a 7.2MW installation at a major medical facility.

 “For this central London project, Seahorse managed the full design and build from design to completion, working with the main contractor and the client.
 This included UPS, switch gear, lighting, flooring, ceiling, fire dampeners, battery build, DC build, cable trays and all the cabling which included 100 metres from the plant room’s switch gear to the generator which was located externally.